Come and join our dynamic team to deliver compassionate, effective nursing care to people where they live

-ELFT has been named one of the HSJ Top 10 best places to work in healthcare, and has been graded as outstanding by the CQC in September 2016.
+ELFT has been named one of the HSJ Top 10 best places to work in healthcare, and was graded as 'outstanding' by the Care Quality Commission (CQC) in September 2016, and again in June 2018.
 We believe that staff who feel valued by the Trust and are truly engaged in the organisation deliver better outcomes for our patients.
 This Trust is clinician-led, and provides the highest possible level of clinical expertise throughout its services.

-The District nurses in Tower Hamlets are core members of the integrated Community Health Teams.
-Tower Hamlets is a vanguard site for new models of care; workforce development and education is core to the success of the teams.
-Innovation and opportunity for staff development is key to our service.
+District nurses are core members of the integrated Community Health Team.
+Trialling new models of care; workforce development and education is core to the success of these teams.
+Innovation and opportunity for staff development is key.
 There is a wealth of opportunity for integrated learning and professional role specific development.
 There is a practice development team which facilitates education initiatives for the integrated teams supporting the development of practitioners for the future to meet the changing and challenging demands of the NHS.
 Training and education is available in a variety of formats; we like to develop innovative ways of providing education such as simulation, role play, quizzes as well as face to face –classroom sessions and E- Learning.
 We promote learning on the job, as part of an integrated team learning from each other and sharing expertise is a rich and valuable resource.
 We encourage innovative practice and suggestions from practitioners.

 Check our latest vacancies